Glasgow University Union: Dialectic Society

 The Glasgow University Dialectic Society was the original debating society for students at the university, thought to have originated from some time around the university's foundation in 1451 but re-instituted in 1861.
 The Dialectic Society was one of the organisations which contributed to the establishment of the union in 1885 and continues to be involved in the debating activities of the union, whilst retaining an independent status.
 The GUU Convenor of Debates is an ex officio member of the Board of the Dialectic Society, and the third Parliamentary of the year is dedicated the Dialectic Parliamentary.

 Entertainment

 The union offers regular entertainments and competitions for members and non-members.
-Open Mic runs on a Friday evening from 9pm in The Well along with a number of occasional events such as comedy nights and 'GUU's Got Talent'.
-The Union currently runs two club nights in The Hive - HIVE Thursdays and Switch Saturday.
+Open Mic runs on a Friday evening from 9pm in the Beer Bar along with a number of occasional events such as comedy nights, Battle of the Bands style competitions and concerts.
+The entertainments committee is also charged with coordinating the Daft Friday ball at the end of the first semester.
+The Union currently runs two weekly club nights - HIVE Thursdays and Sports Wednesdays.

 Games

 The Games Convener was originally charged with ensuring that the tables in the union's Billiard room were kept to a good standard.
 The Games Committee now runs free weekly events as well as the annual 'Month of Games'.

-Weekly events include the Beer Bar Quiz (Mondays at 8pm), Snooker Competition (Wednesdays), Darts and Pool Competitions (Fridays) and annual events comprise snooker and darts competitions, a dodgeball tournament, drinking and Iron Stomach competitions and B.A.D.G.E.
+Weekly events include the Beer Bar Quiz (Mondays at 8pm), Snooker Competition (Wednesdays), and annual events comprise snooker and darts competitions, a dodgeball tournament, drinking and Iron Stomach competitions and B.A.D.G.E.
 (Big All Day Games Event).